 On Christmas Day 2017, David Bradley took on the role for Big Finish's The First Doctor Adventures, reprising his role from "Twice Upon a Time", the Christmas Special that was released a few hours before the first two downloadable audios.note

 - Cain and Abel: Gallifrey goes into detail about his past with Braxiatel.
-In true Brax style, nothing is made completely explicit, but the long and short of it is that Braxiatel was ordered by President Pandad VII to assassinate the Doctor and gave him a chance to steal a TARDIS and escape the planet instead.
+In true Brax style, nothing is made completely explicit, but the long and short of it is that Braxiatel was ordered by President Pandad VII to assassinate the Doctor, and instead gave him a chance to steal a TARDIS and escape the planet.

 - Deal with the Devil: As revealed in "Master", he once murdered a boy to save the Master's life, when they were both very young children.
 While sleeping that night, he made a deal with Death (appearing to him in a dream), selling out his friend and transferring his deed and his memories to the Master instead.
 He never realised what had happened.